Find schools

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Dr. Peter Hosemann is a professor in the Department of Nuclear Engineering at the University of California Berkeley, where he is also the department chair.
+Dr. Peter Hosemann is a professor in the Department of Nuclear Engineering at the University of California, Berkeley, where he is also the department chair.
 He received his MS and PhD degrees in material science from Montanuniversität Leoben, Austria.

 Statistically speaking, very few people know how nuclear energy works.
 But practically everyone has some idea of what happens when it doesn’t.
 The safety failures of nuclear power plants, which have been extremely infrequent, have had disproportionately large effects: certain areas of the Chernobyl Exclusion Zone may not be habitable for over 20,000 years.
-Disasters at Fukushima and Three Mile Island are still vividly situated in the collective public memory.
-Based on this, some groups which push for a greater commitment to green energy either disregard or actively denounce further investment in nuclear energy.

 On the 20th anniversary of the Chernobyl disaster, Greenpeace released a report that documented nearly 200 ‘near misses’ that had occurred at American nuclear power plants since 1986.
 But a ‘near miss’ in nuclear power is merely a statistical aberration in other, less volatile fields; in the eight most significant events documented in the Greenpeace report, no event had a larger than 0.6 percent chance of resulting in core damage.
 Still, to nuclear watchdogs, a 0.6 percent chance of failure is far too high.

 “I think the safety aspect of nuclear energy is largely a success story, at least in the United States,” Dr. Hosemann says.
-“It comes down to knowing how to operate, how to have a safety culture that works to address issues which pop up, and to do your due diligence, just as you’re supposed to do as an engineer in any field.”
+“It comes down to knowing how to operate, how to have a safety culture that works to address issues that pop up, and to do your due diligence, just as you’re supposed to do as an engineer in any field.”

 “People who work in the nuclear field are very aware of this perception,” Dr. Hosemann says.
 “It’s a scary subject, there’s no doubt about it, and we take those concerns very seriously.
 At the same time, we also want to make sure that people really understand what type of risk we’re talking about.
-As the record in this country shows, we have demonstrated that in the years since 1979 we’ve been able to grow nuclear power and keep operating without really any issue.
+As the record in this country shows, we have demonstrated that in the years since 1979, we’ve been able to grow nuclear power and keep operating without really any issue.
 We do everything humanly possible to minimize risk.
 Once you do that, and you’re truly committed to that statement, I think you can do this very safely.”

 A more practical challenge to the greater adoption of nuclear energy is the enormous upfront cost it requires, with the massive amounts of capital and technical expertise needed to build and operate a nuclear power plant generally excluding it as a possibility in the developing world.
-The associated costs of a Gen-II or Gen-III nuclear plant are seen as infeasible for a nation with a GDP of under $50 billion, and such nations might instead opt for more environmentally-harmful methods of energy production, such as coal.
+The associated costs of a Gen-II or Gen-III nuclear plant are seen as infeasible for a nation with a GDP of under $50 billion, and such nations might instead opt for more environmentally harmful methods of energy production, such as coal.

 “Building a plant is extremely expensive due to the size of the plants, redundant subsystems, and safety features put in place,” Dr. Hosemann says.
 “Now, once it’s running, the fuel costs and the operational costs are relatively small in comparison.
 And for a small continued investment, you generate a large amount of electricity.”

 Cost isn’t just a problem for developing nations, either.
 In 2017, the VC Summer nuclear generating station in South Carolina added its name to the list of infamous atomic disasters, but its failure was financial instead of technical.
 What should’ve been the first nuclear generator constructed in the US in decades was instead a total fiasco: cut corners, project mismanagement, financial malfeasance, and accusations of fraud.
-Westinghouse, the nuclear power concern leading the project, went into bankruptcy thanks to the $9 billion in losses it incurred along the way.
-Industry experts have expressed concern at the chilling effect that this could have on future nuclear power projects in the US over the next few years.

-Nuclear power thinks on a longer timeframe, with the lifespan of a reactor being a 50- to a 100-year proposition.
+Nuclear power thinks on a longer timeframe, with the lifespan of a reactor being a 50- to 100-year proposition.
 And the future of nuclear energy may look different than the past: technological innovations have the potential to reduce cost, limit waste, increase safety, and facilitate the development of nuclear power in the nations that need it most.

 “Small modular reactors can address the issue of upfront cost to some degree,” Dr. Hosemann says.
 “These are smaller units, perhaps to the degree that they may even be transportable, and you can then add multiple units over time to increase power generation.”